 Tarana Burke was born September 12, 1973 in The Bronx, NY.
 She is an African-American civil rights activist.
-She most well-known as the founder of the "Me Too" movement in 2006 which has blossomed into a world-wide campaign to raise awareness about sexual harassment, abuse, and assault in society.
-In 2017, Time magazine named Burke among other prominent activists as "the silence breakers.”
-She is currently Senior Director at Girls for Gender Equity in Brooklyn.
+She's most well-known as the founder of the "Me Too" movement in 2006 which has blossomed into a worldwide campaign to raise awareness about sexual harassment, abuse, and assault in society.
+In 2017 Burke and other influential female activists were named "the silence breakers" by Time magazine.
+She currently serves at the Girls for Gender Equity in Brooklyn as its senior director.

 On October 15, 2017 at 4:21pm, actress Alyssa Milano used the social media platform, Twitter, to invite those who have experienced sexual harassment, abuse, or assault into a global fight for recognition:

-Milano’s tweet went out just days after the New York Times’ investigation into decades of sexual harassment allegations against Hollywood producer Harvey Weinstein.
-Within hours, #MeToo went viral on Twitter, Facebook, and Instagram as millions of people around the world took to social media platforms to share their own personal experiences of sexual assault.
-In a few short days, 40,000 people had responded to Milano’s tweet directly and more than 12 million people had used the hashtag across social media.
+Milano’s tweet went out just days after the New York Times’ investigation into decades-long sexual harassment claims against Hollywood film producer Harvey Weinstein.
+In a matter of hours, #MeToo went viral all over social media with millions of people sharing their own stories of sexual assault.
+In a few short days, 40,000 people had responded to Milano’s tweet directly and more than 12 million people had used the hashtag across Twitter, Facebook and Instagram.
 The Me Too Movement was now global and survivors everywhere now had the words, the platform, and a voice to tell their stories.

-Tarana Burke was shocked to see her phrase “me too” in a tweet by Milano and even more flabbergasted by the enormous overnight following it received.
+Tarana Burke was surprised to see her phrase “me too” in a tweet by Milano and even more shocked by the enormous overnight following it received.
 She never thought in her wildest dreams that her work from over a decade ago would help millions of survivors worldwide.

 The Original “Me too”

-Tarana Burke originally coined the phrase “me too” while working at Just Be Inc., a nonprofit she founded in 2003 that focused on the health, well-being, and wholeness of young women of color.
+Tarana Burke originally coined the phrase “me too” while working at Just Be Inc., a nonprofit she founded in 2003 that focused on the overall well-being of young women of color.
 Burke was talking with a girl who revealed that her mother’s boyfriend had been sexually abusing her.
-Burke was left searching for the right words to help empathize with the thousands of women and girls who have disclosed their experiences to her.
+Burke was left searching for the right words to help empathize with the countless women and young girls who have disclosed their experiences to her.
 Ever since, Burke has shared the message with survivors everywhere: “You’re not alone.
 This happened to me too.”
 From this point forward, “me too” helped Burke shape her life-long campaign for activism to help girls and women who have experienced sexual harassment, abuse, or assault.
 In an interview with CNN, Burke stated:

 "On one side, it's a bold declarative statement that 'I'm not ashamed' and 'I'm not alone.'
 On the other side, it's a statement from survivor to survivor that says 'I see you, I hear you, I understand you and I'm here for you or I get it.'"

 Burke is keenly aware of the pervasiveness of sexual abuse.
 She is a three-time survivor of sexual assault herself.
 Burke’s early activism work with girls in Tuskegee, Alabama revealed the all-too-common story of abuse in these disadvantaged girls' lives.
 In a room full of 30 girls, she expected around five or six “Me Toos.”
-There were 20.
+There ended up being 20.

 Burke started her professional career in Selma, Alabama where she worked with the 21st Century Youth Leadership Movement, the National Voting Rights Museum & Institute, and the Black Belt Arts and Cultural Center.
-In 2003, she turned her focus to young women of color and co-founded Jendayi Aza, an African-centered Rites of Passage program for girls which evolved into Just Be, Inc. In 2008, Burke moved to Philadelphia and worked at Art Sanctuary Philadelphia.
+In 2003, she turned her efforts to helping young minority women by co-founding Jendayi Aza, which evolved into Just Be, Inc. In 2008, Burke moved to Philadelphia and worked at Art Sanctuary Philadelphia.
 Burke also served as a consultant for Selma (2014), the Oscar-nominated film about the 1965 Selma to Montgomery voting rights marches led by Martin Luther King, Jr. She is currently Senior Director at Girls for Gender Equity in Brooklyn and engages in public speaking events across the country promoting support for sexual assault survivors.
 Burke plans to continue to expand the #metoomovement by crafting its current website (https://metoomvmt.org/) into a comprehensive resource tool for survivors.

 Media and Accolades